flexera-public/terraform-provider-rightscale/website/docs/d/cm_cloud.markdown

 # rightscale_cloud

-Use this data source to get the ID of a registered clouds for use in other resources.
+Use this data source to get the Href of a registered clouds for use in other resources.
 Registration of clouds in a given RightScale account will need to have been executed ahead of time to define it as a cloud datasource.

 ## Example Usage